The Best Compact Cars to Buy in Canada in 2025

 Toyota Corolla

-The Toyota Corolla rained all over Honda’s parade by becoming the best-selling car in Canada for 2022, busting the Civic’s sales rankings streak just a year short of its quarter-century mark.
+The Toyota Corolla rained all over Honda’s parade by becoming the best-selling car in Canada back in 2022, busting the Civic’s sales rankings streak just a year short of its quarter-century mark.
 A lot of that came down to supply issues, especially as the Civic was transitioning between generations.
 But the Corolla’s lower starting price and the automaker’s reputation for reliability surely helped matters.
 Currently, the Corolla is offered in sedan form—which includes the Corolla Hybrid, offered in several trims with AWD—as well as in hatchback guise with more flexible cargo space, the latter also seen in the sporty GR Corolla.
 With so many variations, there’s a Corolla for just about any need or budget.
-Pricing on the 2024 Toyota Corolla starts as low as $26,165 in Canada.
+Pricing on the 2025 Toyota Corolla starts as low as $26,565 in Canada.
 The most efficient Corolla Hybrid averages a very frugal 4.7 L/100 km combined.

 Toyota Prius